 Wheat, corn and apples are the primary produces of Karsog Valley.
 It is the wheat and corn farms that give the valley a lush green carpet like appearance when viewed from the road above.
 When travelling to Karsog, don’t get fixated on the destination.
 It is the journey that is equally enjoyable.

 The empty winding roads, cool breeze and breathtaking views are sure to leave one in awe.
 The fresh air feels just out of this world.
 The SH13 that passes through Chindi can also be a worthwhile alternate route to Manali.
 It rejoins the Manali highway at Mandi.
+In fact, we took this route back to Delhi when returning from Barot.

 Have you been to Karsog?
 How did you like it?
 Share your experience!